 explores the tsarina’s bold, unprecedented use of art and architecture to legitimize her reign and transform Russia into a European superpower.
 Her new cultural history, The Caesar of Paris: Napoleon Bonaparte, Rome, and the Artistic Obsession that Shaped an Empire

 examines Napoleon’s fascination with antiquity and its impact on the urban landscape of Paris (Pegasus Books, April 2016 & December 2018).

-Susan’s articles, profiles, and reviews have appeared in such publications as Fine Arts Connoisseur, The Huffington Post, Los Angeles Times, Chicago Tribune, Toronto Globe and Mail, and NY Review of Books.
+Susan’s articles, profiles, and reviews have appeared in such publications as Fine Arts Connoisseur, The Huffington Post, Los Angeles Times, Chicago Tribune, Toronto Globe and Mail

 Susan holds a Bachelor of Arts degree in history from Stanford University and an MBA from the University of California, Los Angeles.
 She is a member of Historians of Eighteenth-Century Art & Architecture and the Napoleon Historical Society.
 Susan is a docent at the J. Paul Getty Museum in Los Angeles.

 Beth Mauldin is an Associate Professor of French at Georgia Gwinnett College in Lawrenceville, Georgia.
 Her research interests include French cultural studies, film, and the social and cultural history of Paris.